Real-time machine learning: tips and tricks

 We choose to minimize the python "surface area" in the systems.
 Everything that can be done in clojure should be done in clojure.
 To be clear, retrieving data from other services, performing aggregations on historical data, and applying decisions to model predictions are all task that we decided to execute in clojure.

 What is left to "python" is just holding a thing layer of translation components and the model it self.
 We try to keep its interface as close as possible to a "feature vector" or a flat json schema from feature names to feature values.
 Still, there is a wrapper written in clojure that holds "common tasks" that all models should have like authentication, propagation of predictions to kafka and the ETL.
-This bundle is joined together in a Kubernets pod applying the "side car" pattern.
+This bundle is joined together in a Kubernetes pod applying the "side car" pattern.

 With this design we achieve: